TosbackCgusBridge-Bot/CGUs-versions/Starwoodhotels/Privacy Policy.md

 *   Contact our data protection officer responsible for your country or region via MarriottDPO@marriott.com.
 In your email, please indicate the country from which you are contacting us
 *   Lodge a complaint with a data protection authority for your country or region or where an alleged infringement of applicable data protection laws occurs at http://ec.europa.eu/newsroom/article29/item-detail.cfm?item\_id=612080.

-Related Links Privacy Shield Guest Privacy Policy Terms of Use for United States and Canada SMS Messaging Terms of Use Top Destinations
+Related Links Privacy Shield Guest Privacy Policy Terms of Use for United States and Canada SMS Messaging Terms of Use Digital Entry Terms of Use Top Destinations

 *   Anaheim Hotels
 *   Atlanta Hotels